Dow Sets Another Record but Finishes Well Off Its Highs

-The Dow Jones Industrial Average jumped Monday and finished at another record high after the Senate passed a tax bill, while declines in shares of technology companies weighed on the S&P 500 and Nasdaq Composite.
+The Dow Jones Industrial Average closed at another record Monday after the Senate passed a tax bill, while declines in shares of technology companies weighed on the S&P 500 and Nasdaq Composite.

 Continue Reading Below